kbat/docs/analysis/parallell/root.md

       tree->GetEntry(i); // sequential read
    }
 ```

+{% callout "Exercise" %}
+Run the above example using a single-threaded or multi threaded approach.
+Time how quickly the tree is read (use e.g. the `TStopWatch` class), using different numbers of threads.
+{% endcallout %}

 ## TProcessExecutor

+Our first example was very easy - we did not have to do anything except for telling ROOT to enable multi threading.
+However, we have fancier tools to use, namely the `TProcessExecutor`.

-This class provides a simple interface to execute the same task multiple times in parallel, possibly with different arguments every time.
-This mimics the behaviour of python's pool.Map method.
+The `TProcessExecutor` uses multi processing (as the name implies).
+It provides a simple interface to execute the same task multiple times in parallel, possibly with different arguments every time (this mimics the behaviour of python's pool.Map method).
-ROOT::TProcessExecutor::Map

-This class inherits its interfaces from ROOT::TExecutor
+This class inherits its interfaces from ROOT::`TExecutor`.
-.
 The two possible usages of the Map method are:

-*    Map(F func, unsigned nTimes): func is executed nTimes with no arguments
+*    `Map(F func, unsigned nTimes)`: func is executed nTimes with no arguments
-*    Map(F func, T& args): func is executed on each element of the collection of arguments args
+*    `Map(F func, T& args)`: func is executed on each element of the collection of arguments `args`

-For either signature, func is executed as many times as needed by a pool of fNWorkers workers; the number of workers can be passed to the constructor or set via SetNWorkers.
+For either signature, `func` is executed as many times as needed by a pool of `fNWorkers` workers; the number of workers can be passed to the constructor or set via SetNWorkers.
 It defaults to the number of cores.
 A collection containing the result of each execution is returned.

 {% callout "Beware" %}
-Note: the user is responsible for the deletion of any object that might be created upon execution of func, returned objects included: ROOT::TProcessExecutor never deletes what it returns, it simply forgets it.
+Note: the user is responsible for the deletion of any object that might be created upon execution of `func`, returned objects included: `ROOT::TProcessExecutor` never deletes what it returns, it simply forgets it.
-Note: that the usage of ROOT::TProcessExecutor::Map is indicated only when the task to be executed takes more than a few seconds, otherwise the overhead introduced by Map will outrun the benefits of parallel execution on most machines.
+Note: that the usage of `ROOT::TProcessExecutor::Map` is indicated only when the task to be executed takes more than a few seconds, otherwise the overhead introduced by `Map` will outrun the benefits of parallel execution on most machines.

 {% endcallout %}

-Parameters
+Let's take a closer look at how we can construct our processes.
+What we need are the following parameters
-*    func	a lambda expression, an std::function, a loaded macro, a functor class or a function that takes zero arguments (for the first signature) or one (for the second signature).
+*    `func`	a lambda expression, an std::function, a loaded macro, a functor class or a function that takes zero arguments (for the first signature) or one (for the second signature).
-    args	a standard vector, a ROOT::TSeq of integer type or an initializer list for the second signature.
-An integer only for the first.
+*    `args`	a standard vector, a `ROOT::TSeq` of integer type or an initializer list for the second signature.

-Note: in cases where the function to be executed takes more than zero/one argument but all are fixed except zero/one, the function can be wrapped in a lambda or via std::bind to give it the right signature.
-Note: the user should take care of initializing random seeds differently in each process (e.g. using the process id in the seed).
-Otherwise several parallel executions might generate the same sequence of pseudo-random numbers.
-Return value:

-An std::vector.
-The elements in the container will be the objects returned by func.
+For example, using a lambda expression and an initializer list for the `ROOT::TSeq`, our process executor could look like

 ```cpp
 ROOT::TProcessExecutor pool(2); auto squares = pool.Map([](int a) { return a*a; }, {1,2,3});